ashutoshmjain/gita/src/prologue.md

 Any type of "Storage" , has a definitional property - asynchronous nature (or on-demand availability).
 For example, as long as the current keeps flowing in the grid, it is just "Electricity" but the moment it becomes available on demand (for later consumption), we call it a "battery".
 The way a "battery" is storage for electricity, a book is storage of information.
 Thanks to the work of `Dwaipayana`, we have pristine tools for storing the information - text.

 But text alone is not sufficient.
 It must be expressed in a narrative that catches human attention.
 The way a battery has two opposite poles - a Cathode and an Anode , a narrative thrives with in two opposite characters.
 A hero and a villain - good verses evil - right verses wrong.
 While morality is subjective, the polarisation makes it a compelling read.
 A good narrative stays away from the absolutism - it well justifies the villain as much as it celebrates the hero because both are equally important from storage perspective.
+And such a balanced deliberation reaches deep into both sides of the isle - good or bad.

 A "Narrative" has the ability to keep the broken connections alive.
 A good narrative has the power to revive the connections and to form new ones.
 We can form real neural connections with the characters of a well constructed narrative.
 The entirety of all the connections - with in humans and animals and plants and even the non living - all the connections put together is what we know as  `Bramh` in `Vaidik` science.